tonykuttai/open-remote-ssh/README.md

 ## Installation

 Installation Steps
-1. Open VSCodium on your Mac.
+1. Open VSCodium.
 Turn on Updates and get the latest version.
 2. Go to Extensions view.
 3. Search for `AIX Remote - SSH` or `tonykuttai.aix-remote-ssh`
 4. Install the extension